 Jasmine Silver Needle Tea can be found in many specialty tea shops or through a number of online vendors.
 If you are unsure where to begin, you can check out some of my recommendations below.

-How to Prepare Jasmine Silver Needle Tea
+How To Brew Jasmine Silver Needle Tea

 The preparation instructions given here are for loose leaf teas.
 For tea bags, you can just follow the instructions given on the box.

 Like all white teas, this one should be steeped in cooler water than black or oolong teas.